Paradoxis/StegCracker/README.md

-So, as a result, after three years of managing the project I've decided to [pass on the torch](https://github.com/RickdeJager/stegseek/issues/4) and officially retire the project. <br> Thanks for the support and thank you [@RickdeJager](https://github.com/RickdeJager) for building a better version :tada:
+So, as a result, after three years of managing the project I've decided to [pass on the torch](https://github.com/RickdeJager/stegseek/issues/4) and officially retire the project.
+Thanks for the support and thank you [@RickdeJager](https://github.com/RickdeJager) for building a better version :tada:

 ## Usage
 Using stegcracker is simple, pass a file to it as it's first parameter and